 Other Things To Consider

 The terrain you ride on should be the biggest consideration when choosing a hybrid bike.
-The variation in tire tread, gears and braking systems can make a big difference when handling varying terrain.
+The variation in the tire tread, gears, and braking systems can make a big difference when handling the varying terrain.
 Most hybrid bikes are best suited for road riding and the occasional well-groomed trail.
 However, some featuring more significant tread and slightly thicker tires can handle off-roading with more ease.
 Similarly, suspension systems are useful for absorbing shock and smoothing your ride over rough or bumpy terrain.

 The weather where you live and where you plan to ride should play a role in the hybrid bike you choose.
 For those planning to ride year round through rain or snow, fenders and disc brakes are a worthy investment.
 If you are only taking your bike out on dry and sunny days, these features may weigh you down and a road bike or cruiser style hybrid may be your best bet.

 Q: How do I find the right size bike?